Physics

 How springs stretch or compress under force

-Stretching a spring, bouncing trampoline
+Stretching a spring, bouncing on a trampoline

 These laws are like nature’s rulebook.
 By knowing them, we can predict outcomes and understand why things happen the way they do.